 In the past, Hunters Element used the industry standard DWR called C8, which is highly effective and phenomenally durable.
 Unfortunately, its production results in a large amount of PFOA byproduct being created which does not decompose.
 Despite its high performance and that this is still being used by our competitors, the environmental and health concerns make it unacceptable for us to continue to use.

-Currently, the best available alternative, which results in significantly less PFOA and doesn’t sacrifice garment durability, is the DWR C6.
+Our DWR is completely free of PFC's, PFOA's, and PFOS's.
 This alternative to C8 is more expensive to produce and not as effective performance wise, but in accordance with our Sustainability Promise, we will not compromise on our environmental and social responsibility.
-It was therefore an easy decision to adopt C6 as our DWR for the Hunters Element 2018 hunting range.
+It was therefore an easy decision to adopt this as our DWR for the Hunters Element hunting range.